How to use bread lame correctly? It is a question many people are wondering.

 Everyone has different talents.
 You can’t become a scoring expert right away.
 All you need to do is practice using bread lame skillfully so that you can create smooth lines.

-Types Of A Bread Lame
+Common Types Of Bread Lame

 What kind of lame for the bread scoring?
 Well, depending on your goals and experiences, you can choose a suitable bread lame.